garrison0/philterms/posts/intentionality.md

 * ideas
 * qualities

 And so on.
-For example, this article is *about* intentionality.
-A belief that 'bananas are yellow' is *about* bananas.
+For example, a belief that 'bananas are yellow' is *about* bananas in the same way as this article is *about* intentionality.
 Intentionality refers to this *about-ness*.

+Some reductive representationalists reduce conscious experience to intentionality (construed as \[mental representation](...)).
+If this explanation is accurate, then consciousness has a \[naturalistic](https://plato.stanford.edu/entries/naturalism/) explanation.